bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 * These regions of high electron probability are attracted to the centre of the atom, while they repel each other
 * The outermost electron containing regions of an atom are particularly important, because they _do things_ with electron containing regions from other atoms

 For the atoms I'll be concerning myself with here there are four regions in this outermost set.
 They're all attracted with equal force to the centre of the atom.
 At the same time they repel each other with equal force.
 So these four regions end up being held at an equal distance from the centre and push each other apart at an equal distance.
-Drawing equal lines from the centre of the atom, to the centre of each region, and equal lines between the centres of each region, gets you this image.
+Drawing equal lines from the centre of the atom, to the centre of each region, and equal lines between the centres of each region, can get you this image.

 <div
   id="scene-wireframe"